naredula-jana/Jiny-Kernel/doc/benchmarks.md

 ##  Performance improvements.

 ### Benchmark-1( Golang in Ring0):

-Comparision of [golang14.2 application](https://github.com/naredula-jana/Jiny-Kernel/blob/master/test/golang_test/file.go) compiled in  Ring-0 versus default golang14.2 on linux machine:

-** Perf Test Results **
+**Test Description:** Comparision of performance between [golang14.2 application](https://github.com/naredula-jana/Jiny-Kernel/blob/master/test/golang_test/file.go) in  Ring-0 on Jiny platform versus default golang14.2 on linux x86-64 platform.
+In this comparision if the application is system call intesive then Ring-0 platform performs much better when compare to linux platform, the reason is system call need lot of cpu resources in switching from ring-3 to ring-0 and vice-versa.
+If the number of system calls are less then both run at the same speed.
+The test results shows that for the system call intensive app, golang app completes in 22sec versus 202 on default platform, means it is almost 10X improvent.

+**Golang14.2 in Ring-0:** [Golang Runtime system is modified](https://github.com/naredula-jana/Golang-Ring0/commit/f28f33636e253a59792495bc17727466ef819cf9) to run only in Ring-0 on a Jiny platform.
+Jiny kernel already supports any runtime systems like Java, Golang,..etc to run in ring-0.

+**Perf Test Results**

  <table border="1" style="width:100%">